FlorianRossignol/FlorianRossignol.github.io/Pages/Perforce.md

 I encounter one big problem during the phase of production.
 Perforce is free until five users created, but for the project we have large more user work in the project, so I need to contact support.
 These problems create an entire shutdown for Perforce server, all the team cant add the new file until 2 weeks later.
 After this have an licence for all users and get a normal traffic for Perforce server.

+## Going Further

+After the project during my time i go recreate a Perforce Server for my next game jam game, setup the environment and server.
+Learn the different method for managing in perforce root server.

 ## Conclusion

 After the project I have some massive skill in Perforce software, for the future is so used in the industry and I have the skill for the demand